11 Supplements to Reduce Stress

 8. Valerian root

 Seeking better quality zzz’s and a less-stressed mind?
 Adding valerian root to your supplement routine may be the answer.
-A popular herbal medicine that’s been used for centuries, it’s often consumed via teas, tinctures or capsules.
+A popular herbal supplement that’s been used for centuries, it’s often consumed via teas, tinctures or capsules.

 Results from an in vitro study suggest valerian root extract may cause GABA to be released from brain nerve endings.Plus, a meta-analysis of 16 studies determined evidence suggests that supplementing with this perennial plant may support improved sleep quality.